Sign-up for our email newsletter and stay connected.

 Click here to read the COVID-19 response for competitive grant recipients.
 Note, if you are the recipient of an invited grant with the NFF, please work with your NFF contact.

+As of May 2021, NFF has resumed some business-critical travel and events in accordance to federal, state, and local guidelines.
 Thank you again for your ongoing support, and we look forward to continuing to work with you to enhance outdoor experiences for the public and improve the health of our communities and National Forests.

 Activity guides and other resources for families